TonyXuQAQ/Topo-boundary/README.md

 <img src=./dataset/pic.png width="100%" height="100%">

+## New models
+You could try our latest proposed work [RNGDet++](https://github.com/TonyXuQAQ/RNGDetPlusPlus), which is much more powerful and flexible than iCurb.

 ## Update
 * Oct/1/2021 Fix google drive link issue.
 The label and checkpoints should be able to be normally downloaded.
 * Sep/17/2021 Add initial vertex prediction (under ```./graph_based_baselines/init_vertex```) and update the checkpoint of **OrientationRefine**.